ContentMine/quickscrape/README.md

 - Large collections of scrapers can be maintained to retrieve similar sets of information from different pages.
 For example: newspapers or academic journals.
 - Any other software supporting the same format could use the same scraper definitions.

-`quickscrape` is being developed to allow the community early access to the technology that will drive [ContentMine](http://contentmine.org), particular [ScraperJSON](https://github.com/ContentMine/journal-scrapers) and our Node.js scraping library [thresher](https://github.com/ContentMine/journal-scrapers).
+`quickscrape` is being developed to allow the community early access to the technology that will drive [ContentMine](http://contentmine.org), such as [ScraperJSON](https://github.com/ContentMine/journal-scrapers) and our Node.js scraping library [thresher](https://github.com/ContentMine/journal-scrapers).

 ## Table of Contents